Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

 6. in program.cs, add the dbContext dependency (so you can inject it)
 7. Run EF Core migration commands
 8. Optional: seed db
-9. Start creating CRUD controllers
+9. Start creating CRUD controllers (see below section)
+10. Add in validations to the controller methods which need it - i.e. those that take a data such as a DTO as an argument
+  - do this manually or use fluent validator
+11. Authorisation / authentication

 #### Flow of adding controllers
 looks something like this: